 On 6 July 2021 the AER published its draft DER integration expenditure guidance note and explanatory statement.
 The draft guidance note considers the recommendations made by the CSIRO and CutlerMerz in its 2020 VaDER report.
 It aims to ensure that electricity distribution networks prepare business cases for capital expenditure to accommodate DER in a consistent and transparent manner, so that customers only pay for network investments that deliver them benefits.

-We invite submissions from interested stakeholders on our draft Distributed Energy Resources (DER) Integration Expenditure guidance note by Tuesday, 31 August 2021.
+We invited submissions from interested stakeholders on our draft Distributed Energy Resources (DER) Integration Expenditure guidance note by Tuesday, 31 August 2021.
+Submissions have now been published.

 The AER sought views from stakeholders to develop guidance that can be provided to distribution network service providers (DNSPs).
 The consultation paper Assessing Distributed Energy Resources (DER) Integration Expenditure was released on 19 November 2019 and considers how the AER may assess DNSPs’ proposed expenditure to manage the increasing challenge of accommodating DER on their networks.
 In particular, the paper considered: